 The State Central Committee shall follow the Bylaws.
 The State Central Committee may adopt non-conflicting bylaws between conventions which will not remain in effect beyond the next convention unless ratified.

-Section 2.
 The Bylaws of the Party may be amended by a majority vote of the Delegates at any Regular Convention of the Party, or by a vote of three-fourths of the State Central Committee at any other time.

-Section 1.
 All meetings in the Party shall be open to all Members.

-Section 2.
 The secret ballot may not be used for any committee decision.
 The secret ballot may be used for elections.